Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Introduction

 Another appealing reason for exploring the EMd gravity is that the theory does not seem to disobey the weak cosmic censorship conjecture.
-In another words, the electrically charged black hole with non-zero dilatonic charge can not be destroyed (overcharged or overspun) provided the second order perturbations introduce a backreaction effect, preventing in this way the exposure of a naked singularity \cite{wc1}, \cite{wc2}.
-The viability of the EMd theory at the Solar system level and its contrast with the four classical experiments of GR were reported in \cite{ss1}, \cite{ogun}.
-For an extension of EMd theory, an extra scalar field (axion) can be added.
-Performing a Bayesian analysis with the data collected by the X-ray telescopes, that is the emission of X-ray coming from the accreting material around black holes \cite{sxr}, was possible to open a complementary window to constrain the spacetime around X-ray binary system with low mass.
+In other words, the electrically charged black hole with a non-zero dilatonic charge can not be destroyed (overcharged or overspun) due to the second-order perturbations introducing a backreaction effect, preventing this way the exposure of a naked singularity \cite{wc1}, \cite{wc2}.
+The viability of the EMd theory at the Solar system level and its contrast with the four classical experiments of GR were reported in Refs.\cite{ss1}, \cite{ogun}.
+As an extension of the dilatonic black hole solutions, we can consider the case of rotating black holes with an axion field.
+For instance, the emission of X-rays coming from the accreting material around black holes can be used as a complementary tool to constrain the spacetime around the X-ray binary system with low mass \cite{sxr}. \footnote{Additionally, the shadow of the supermassive black hole located Messier 87* can be used to constrain fundamental physics, for instance, a breakdown of the no-hair theorem due to the existence of hairy rotating black holes. \cite{sxr2}}.